Ezekiel 2:1-10

 Q.1.
 What kind of reception would Ezekiel get from God’s people?
 Should we expect the response to be any better today? – (Ezk.2:1-7)

 God addressed Ezekiel as ‘Son of man’.
-He emphasize his humanity over seventy times throughout this Book.
-He was called to be a prophet at the beginning of his time in Babylon and was filled with the Spirit for his prophetic role (Ezk.2:1-2).
-God certainly did not mislead Ezekiel, when He warned him – 3 … Son of man, I am sending you to the sons of Israel, to a rebellious people who have rebelled against Me; they and their fathers have transgressed against Me to this very day.
+Ezekiel emphasizes his humanity over seventy times throughout this book.
+He was called to be a prophet at the beginning of his time in Babylon and Ezekiel was filled with the Spirit from then on for his prophetic role (see Ezk.2:1-2).
+God certainly did not mislead Ezekiel, when He warned him from the outset – 3 … Son of man, I am sending you to the sons of Israel, to a rebellious people who have rebelled against Me; they and their fathers have transgressed against Me to this very day.
 4 I am sending you to them who are stubborn and obstinate children, and you shall say to them, ‘Thus says the Lord God.’
-5 As for them, whether they listen or not—for they are a rebellious house—they will know that a prophet has been among them (Ezk.2:3-5).
-He was instructed further to not compromise, and – … neither fear their words nor be dismayed at their presence, for they are a rebellious house (Ezk.2:6).
-There was much similarity between his call and that of Jeremiah’s (c.f.
-Jer.1:8, 17-19).
-Both Jesus and His apostles warned us of opposition in the Last Days (Mk.13:9-13; 2 Tim.3:1; 2 Pet.3:1-3; Jude 1:17-19).
+5 As for them, whether they listen or not—for they are a rebellious house – they will know that a prophet has been among them (Ezk.2:3-5).
+He was instructed further not to compromise, and – … neither fear their words nor be dismayed at their presence, for they are a rebellious house (Ezk.2:6).
+There was much similarity between his call and that of Jeremiah’s (see Jer.1:8, 17-19).
+Both Jesus and His apostles warned us of opposition in the Last Days (see Mk.13:9-13; 2 Tim.3:1; 2 Pet.3:1-3; Jude 1:17-19).

 Q.2.
 Why would Ezekiel be tempted to rebel against his call?
 Why did he have to eat the scroll? – (Ezk.2:7-10)

-God warned Ezekiel not to follow the example of the rebellious nation (Ezk.2:7-8).
-You can understand his reluctance, since the messages on the scroll that he was to deliver – were written with lamentations, mourning and woe (Ezk.2:10).
+God warned Ezekiel not to follow the example of the rebellious nation (see Ezk.2:7-8).
+You can understand his reluctance, since the messages on the scroll that he was to deliver – were written with lamentations, mourning and woe (see Ezk.2:10).
 God told him – 8 … Open your mouth and eat what I am giving you.
 9 Then I looked, and behold, a hand was extended to me; and lo, a scroll was in it.
 10 When He spread it out before me, it was written on the front and back, and written on it were lamentations, mourning and woe (Ezk.2:8-10).
 It required both sides of the scroll to document Israel’s sins, and God’s judgments against His people.
 Ezekiel had to eat and make that message his own passion.
-There are times when it can be hard to be God’s spokesperson.
+There are times when it can be hard to be a true spokesperson for God.